ToontjeM/oracle-migration-demo/oracle-sample-schemas/README.md

 ## 3. Removing the Samples

-*CAUTION*: This will drop user accounts named HR, OE, PM, IX, SH and BI.
+*CAUTION*: This will drop user accounts named HRPLUS, OE, PM, IX, SH and BI.

 ### 3.1.
 Set the Oracle environment